chris-short/devopsish.com/content/post/120/index.md

 [Git Releases - The missing link to your latest GitHub release asset](https://gitreleases.dev/) — I've always loathed the lack of a latest tag on GitHub releases.
 This helps with that!

 [Knative: What developers need to know](https://developers.redhat.com/blog/2019/03/20/knative-what-developers-need-to-know/) — "Although making wholesale changes to your system just to incorporate the latest and greatest technologies is most often not a good idea, you should stay informed and prepared.
 I hope this short article helps point you in the right direction."
-That's an awesome statement right there!
+That's a remarkable statement right there!

 [Move your dotfiles to version control](https://opensource.com/article/19/3/move-your-dotfiles-version-control) — Be like a tennis shoe and just do it.